freebsd-net/tcp-testsuite/state-event-engine/rcv-syn-time-wait/README.md

 |[rcv-syn-time-wait-outside-right-insecure-ipv6](rcv-syn-time-wait-outside-right-insecure-ipv6.pkt "Ensure that the reception of a TCP SYN with SEG.SEQ=RCV.NXT+RCV.WND in the TIME-WAIT state only triggers the sending of a challenge ACK") | Unknown             | Failed (Note 2)     |

 ## Notes
-1. If SEG.SEQ <= RCV.NXT, no response is sent and the TCP connection stays in the TIME-WAIT state.
+1. If `SEG.SEQ <= RCV.NXT`, no response is sent and the TCP connection stays in the `TIME-WAIT` state.
-2. if SEG.SEQ > RCV.NXT, a RST segment with SEG.SEQ=0 is sent and the TCP connection moves to the CLOSED state.
+2. if `SEG.SEQ > RCV.NXT`, a RST segment with SEG.SEQ=0 is sent and the TCP connection moves to the `CLOSED` state.